jollen/rtos-wot/README.md

 ### 7. Final step

 After serializing the CoAP message, the final CoAP packet is sotred at *transaction->packet*.
+Assume that the server was connected via local socket _s_.

 ```
 write(s, transaction->packet, transaction->packet_len);